JCox06/SpectatorModeRewrite/readme.md

 # Message sent when player has reached there time limit in spectator mode
 times-up-message: '&cTime limit reached!
 Toggling gamemode to &b&lSURVIVAL MODE'

+# Message sent when player is awaiting spectator and preforms the command again
+spec-cancel-message: '&cSpectator mode has been cancelled'

+# Message sent when a player is not in their claim
+not-in-claim-message: '&cYou need to be in your claim to complete this action'

 # Get debug logs
 debug: false